Poetry Out Loud

 What Is The Timeline?

-Participating schools will implement the program from September 2015 through January 2016 to prepare for the state finals on March 6, 2016, in Santa Fe.
+Participating schools will implement the program from September 2016 through mid-February 2017 to prepare for the state finals on March 12, 2017, in Santa Fe.

 Where applicable, district-wide competitions will be held to select a winner to represent the district at the state finals.